andrewcooke/choochoo/docs/impulse.md

     Finally, this normalized value is raised to the power `gamma`.

     The "gamma correction" is a standard technique for parameterising uncertainty in the shape of a function.
-A value of gamma greater than 1 will give a "concave" curve - in this case implying that high zones are significantly more important than low zones.
-A value of gamma less than 1 will give a "comvex" curve - implying that low zones are similar in importance to high zones.
+A value of `gamma` greater than 1 will give a "concave" curve - in this case implying that high zones are significantly more important than low zones.
+    A value of `gamma` less than 1 will give a "comvex" curve - implying that low zones are similar in importance to high zones.

     By default, the parameter is set to 1.

+3. The impulse is calculated as:

+        impulse = zone` * delta_t

+    where `delta_t` is the time (in seconds) between this measurement and the next (in a typical FIT file this is XXX seconds).

+The `gamma` and `zero` parameters allow us to encode beliefs about the physiological processes we are modelling.
+For example, if we believe that only intensive exertion is effective, we can raise `zero` to 3 or
+4. And if we feel that all exertion able that point should be weighted approximately equally then we can lower `gamma` to, say, 0.1, giving a curve that approximates a "top hat" response.

 ### Response Calculation